Global-Chem/global-chem/README.md

-<h1 align="center">Global-Chem: A Chemical Knowledge Graph of common small molecules and their IUPAC/SMILES/SMARTS for selection compounds relevant to diverse chemical communities </h1>
+<h1 align="center">Global-Chem: A Chemical Knowledge Graph of common small molecules and their IUPAC/SMILES/SMARTS for selection of compounds relevant to diverse chemical communities </h1>

 Global Chem is an open-source graph database and api for common and rare chemical lists using IUPAC as input and SMILES/SMARTS as output.
 As mostly needed by myself as I search through chemical infinity.